ScilifelabDataCentre/scilifelab-metadata-templates/README.md

 # SciLifeLab Metadata Templates

 This repository stores metadata templates in use at SciLifeLab, organized according to data type.
+It focuses on capturing technical metadata, i.e. metadata about the experiments and technologies used to generate the data it describes.
+These metadata are mostly collected at the data producing platforms at SciLifeLab.
 The information flow between this repository, the data producing platforms and the data submitter with the end goal of data submission to a public end repository is sketched in the diagram below.

 ![Sketch of information flow between the templates stored in this repository, the data producing platforms and the data submitter with the end goal of data submission to a public end repository.](sll_technical_metadata_templates_flow.png)